MOBILITY: THE DISRUPTION OUTLIER

 In other words, mobility is not a free market that allows for competition to select the best product or service.

-With such bad infrastructure for LEVs, there is a very real danger of dockless bike and LEV sharing easily becoming just a passing fad, because all it would take is just one publicized accident to put a freeze on new VC investment into the space (even as the car dominated status quo kills thousands of people and parking requirements cost businesses tens of thousands of dollars).
+With such bad infrastructure for micromobility, there is a very real danger of dockless bike and scooter sharing to easily be just a passing fad.
+For instance, one highly publicized accident could put a freeze on new VC investment into the space (even as the car dominated status quo kills thousands of people and parking requirements cost businesses tens of thousands of dollars).

 This isn’t a hypothetical.
 While exploding batteries are no joke, the overreaction to a few incidents of hoverboards catching fire completely froze up the market for hoverboards, which had become a huge hit, especially with young people.